AProgramFailure/AProgramFailure/README.md

 <hr>

 <pre>
-💻 |> I am a self taught Full Stack Developer and a Legacy System Consultant 📚 |> I have a Bachelors inBusiness Information Technology from the University of Twente at Nederlands 📝 |> I have a strong interest in SOftware Development, Automization and Data Science 🌱 |> Learning every day, step by step
+💻 |> A self taught Full Stack Developer and a Legacy System Consultant 📚 |> A Bachelor of Science in Business Information Technology from the University of Twente 📝 |> A strong interest in Software Development, Automization and Data Science 🌱 |> Learning every day, step by step
 🌟 |> Main languages: Typescript, Rust, Java, Elixir
 🌟 |> Main frameworks: Nuxt.js, Tokio.rs, Springboot, Phoenix
 </pre>
 <hr>

+## About Me

+In a digital world that's constantly evolving, I find myself navigating through its intricacies with fervor.
+I am a self-taught software engineer and developer with a rich decade-long journey in the realm of coding and creation.
+My passion lies in comprehending the vast digital landscapes of our modern world and channeling that knowledge to build platforms and applications, regardless of their scope.

+With an unwavering commitment to crafting solutions, I am extremely enthusiastic about the art of creation.
+Welcome to my GitHub developer page, where my dedication to code and innovation is showcased.
+Let's embark on a journey of exploration and innovation together.

 ## My Favorite Tools
 <p>